XuanlongQ/Stereotype_Content_Dictionary/Readme.md

 - 64 commonly used personality traits

 experiment data
-- filter words from Fiske's dictionaries for build pairs
+- filter words from Fiske's dictionaries for building pairs

 ### Code part
 #### 1. Build Stereotype Content Dictionary
-*NOTE: Detail interpretation please check the code, this is a rough illustration *
+* NOTE: Detail interpretation please check the code, this is a rough illustration *

 SCM's main code is main_stereo.py, run this file you could get a semantic space of stereotype content with two dimensions.